cheetah003/HMMC/README.md

 * VATEX(Chinese and English version) [download link](https://eric-xw.github.io/vatex-website/download.html)

 ### Write video frames to lmdb ###
-We found that pre-training on videos is a time-consuming task, especially when extracting raw frames from videos via OpenCV 2 .
+We found that pre-training on videos is a time-consuming task, especially when extracting raw frames from videos via OpenCV.
 To address this issue, we pre-extract raw frames for efficiency and save them to lmdb.
 Dateloaders will directly read video frames from lmdb, which can speed up training. (e.g. We fine-tuned the model for 5 epochs with a 256 batch size on 8 NVIDIA Tesla V100 GPUs and it takes about 1 hour on MSR-VTT).

 Parameters such as video_dir and lmdb_path in tools/frame2lmdb.py can be changed and then run:
 ```